PAUL MARVIN RUDOLPH, FAIA (1918-1997)

 1987 - The Colonnade Condos for Pontiac Land Private Ltd., Singapore.
 Commissioned 1980.
 Interior photos by Peter Aaron/ESTO.
 Consists of 90 condominium units on "28 stories" because the entire structure is on pillars and does not begin on ground level.
 There are 27 simplex (one level) 3 bedroom units at 3600sf, 30 duplex level three bedroom units at 3900sf, 29 duplex level two bedroom units with study at 2800 sf, four penthouses on the top of the building, three being around 7000sf, and one super penthouse of 3 stories close to 12,600 sf that hovers over a roof garden that includes a private pool.
 All the above configurations include a maids room typical for Singapore but does not count as a bedroom.

 1989 - The Maurits (Mark) and Claire Edersheim Renovation, 862 Fenimore Road, Larchmont NY.
 Original house built around 1956.
 Renovated several times by Rudolph up to a total of 6500 sf.
 Sold in 2010 to Joseph Viju.

 1989 - The Institution Hill Condos, Singapore.
 Unbuilt.

 1989 - The Paul Rudolph and Ernst Wagner Townhouse, aka the Modulightor Building, 246 East 58th Street, New York NY.
-Home of the Paul Rudolph Heritage Foundation.
-Still owned by Ernst Wagner as of 2019.
+Home of the Paul Rudolph Heritage Foundation, later the Rudolph Institute for Modern Architecture.
+Still owned by Ernst Wagner as of 2022.

 1990 - The Wee Ee Chao Residence, 9A Chatsworth Road, Singapore.
 Thought to be unbuilt for decades, it indeed was built.
 The large screens have been removed.
 Rented to the Government of Ireland as an Ambassador's residence as of 2011.